CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > Command: `F3`
 - `find` is entered into the command box.

-## Restore Command
-### Restore an archived entry using keywords
-> Command: `list archive`
-> Command: `restore Register for FYP`
-- List all archived entries and restore "Register for FYP" deadline.
-The entry should disappear from the archived after it is restored.
-> Command: `list`
-- This brings back the active list, which should have the restored "Register for FYP" deadline.

-### Restore an archived entry using index
-> Command: `list archive`
-> Command: `restore float 2`
-- This should restore the floating task "Buy cornflakes".
-> Command: `list`
-- This brings back the active list, which should have the restored "Buy cornflakes" floating task.

 ## Delete Command
 ### Delete event by index
 > Command: `delete event 1`